 We always let the employee know how the first day will look, so they can prepare for it and feel more comfortable when they join the team.

 Aside from preparing the workstation and making sure that all hardware is in place before the new employee arrives, we also greet new team members with our special welcome pack, which includes some fun and useful gadgets to help the team members celebrate their first day of working at Sunscrapers.

 At Sunscrapers, remote work culture has been close to us from the beginning.
 Although we work in distributed teams daily, we always start the first day of a new employee with onboarding in our office in Warsaw.
 Such a face-to-face meeting at the beginning of the project is significant in building a friendly, long-term relationship and allows us to start working with a person, not just with a moving image in Meets, or worse, in Teams.

 The first element, right after the obligatory coffee, is the administrative part.
 It focuses on introducing a new employee to our tools (Asana, Google Docs, Calamari, Harvest, Slack, etc.), routines, settlement methods, invoicing, reporting holidays, etc. Besides, our administration specialist provides valuable information and helpful tips, especially at the beginning of working together.

 One of our HR team members carries out the shortest part of the onboarding process.
 It focuses mainly on recalling the most important practices regarding cooperation, and the further flow of "employee care" is also discussed.

-We usually like to organize a short catch-up meeting after three and seven days to ask new team members about their experience and make sure that they've got everything they need to feel comfortable at Sunscrapers.
+We usually like to hold short wrap-up meetings after day one and day seven to ask new team members about their experiences and make sure they have everything they need to feel comfortable at Sunscrapers.